 Should you listen to music before bed?

-How listening to music help you sleep better
+How listening to music before bed help you sleep better

 It’s not quite known why music helps us to sleep better at night.
 It could have something to do with how relaxing a beloved song is.
 It could also be that music triggers the release of serotonin and other “feel good” chemicals in the brain.